 B.C.’s wildfire-driven provincial state of emergency has been formally extended again, through the end of day on Sept.
 15, 2017.

 This is the fourth time the state of emergency has been extended, with previous extensions on July 19, Aug.
 4, and Aug.
 18.

 For the first time in 16 years, B.C. workers have much to celebrate on Labour Day.

-Canadian household debt has increased significantly since 1990—but so has the value of household assets, finds a new study released today by the Fraser Institute, an independent, non-partisan Canadian public policy think-tank.
+The tenuous nature of the recent election in British Columbia has increased political and policy uncertainty to the highest levels since 2009, which could drive away business investment and slow the economy, finds a new study released today by the Fraser Institute, an independent, non-partisan Canadian public policy think-tank.